crypteron/crypteron-sql-clr-demo/README.md

 ### Crypteron DLLs in VS SQL Projects

-Unlike Visual Studio C# projects, Visual Studio _SQL projects_ don't currently work NuGet packages.
+Unlike Visual Studio C# projects, Visual Studio _SQL projects_ don't currently work with NuGet packages.
 So you have to manually download the Crypteron packages from https://www.nuget.org/packages/CipherObject/ and https://www.nuget.org/packages/CipherCore/.
 After downloading both, rename each file to end in `.zip`.
 Open the .zip files to find the respective .dlls at the `\lib\net45\` location.
 Now you can copy these .dlls locally into your project and add as a reference in Visual Studio.
 This demo VS SQL project is already setup so this guidance is only for your own VS SQL projects.

 ### Set DB as Trustworthy in VS SQL project